Plaza Premium Lounge Hong Kong Gate 35 Date of Visit: March 2026 (Last Updated June 2026)

 The maximum stay is two hours.

-You can enter with Priority Pass or by pre-booking a pass through LoungePass.
+You can enter with Priority Pass or by pre-booking a one-off pass through LoungePair.com.

 Yes, and it is one of the highlights of the lounge.
 There is a buffet plus a fresh made to order fish ball noodle soup station.